Contrastive pretraining for semantic segmentation is robust to noisy positive pairs: Introduction

-We create a synthetic dataset (VTS), to investigate datasets with differently conditioned noisy pairs (see \autoref{sec:dataset}).
+We create a synthetic dataset (VTS), to more closely investigate how the characteristics of noisy pairs impact the downstream performance (see \autoref{sec:dataset}).
 We compare the results to those on xBD.
-We find that noisy positive pairs have a beneficial effect for MoCo v2~\cite{chen_improved_2020} and for dense losses (see \autoref{sec:contrastive-learning} for dense losses).
-This still holds when gradually increasing the amount of noisily-matched pixels per image, except for extreme setting.
+We find that noisy positive pairs have a beneficial effect for the instance-based and dense contrastive losses we investigated (see \autoref{sec:contrastive-learning} for details).
 We furthermore investigate the source of the improvements in performance.
-We show that: \begin{enumerate}[topsep=0pt,partopsep=0pt,itemsep=0pt] \item Contrastive pretraining on real-world data for downstream semantic segmentation is robust to noisy positive pairs.
+We show that: \begin{enumerate}[topsep=0pt,partopsep=0pt,itemsep=0pt] \item Contrastive pretraining on a real-world dataset for downstream semantic segmentation is robust to noisy positive pairs.
 See \autoref{sec:exp-xbd}. \item These findings can be confirmed on a synthetic dataset, on which we control the noise conditions.
-Here, all investigated contrastive approaches benefit from noisy pairs, except for extreme noise setting.
+Here, the contrastive approaches (image level and dense) benefit from noisy pairs, except for extreme noise settings equivalent to false positive pairs.
 See \autoref{sec:exp-vts}. \item This benefit is partly caused by an increased exposure to image features relevant to the downstream task.
-The performance improvements on MoCo are additionally influenced by a strong regularization effect.
+The performance improvements on the instance-based loss are additionally influenced by a strong regularization effect.
 See \autoref{sec:exp-xbd-exposure}. \end{enumerate}